-The Kamik Sienna 2 presents the best performance for the price.
-It sports technical performance that'll keep you warm and upright on snowy surfaces, with a cute style to match and a decent price tag.
-Check it out!
+The Kamik Sienna 2 presents excellent performance for its affordable price.
+It's technical enough to keep you warm and upright on snowy surfaces, with a cute style to match and a decent price tag.

-This boot is loaded with 200-g of 3M Thinsulate and offers insulative warmth that'll keep most women during the winter months.
-It is rated to -4 degrees Fahrenheit (-20 degrees Celcius), which we would agree with after our in-field and objective home tests.
-Overall, this boot is warm, but not built for the coldest places on the planet.
+This boot is loaded with 200g of 3M Thinsulate and offers insulative warmth that'll keep most wearers warm during the winter months.
+It is rated to -4 degrees Fahrenheit (-20 degrees Celcius), which we would agree with after our in-field and objective tests.
+Overall, this boot is warm but certainly not built for the coldest places on the planet.

 The boot itself is built with a waterproof rubber outsole and a breathable upper that extends up the calf.
 The calf is kept warm with the Thinsulate insulation throughout the length of the shaft while the foot of the boot offers enough room for toes to wiggle, generating and holding heat well.
 While the outsole isn't the most breathable, the upper is, allowing moisture to vent off if you find yourself walking around town.

 In snow, sleet, and slush, the rubberized outsole does well.
-We found that when sloshing through these sloppy surfaces, our feet were nicely protected from all the nasty stuff.
-In protects in snowbanks up to 11 inches tall when worn with a pair of leggings, but doesn't have a faux fur collar keep snow out.
-The lack of the collar makes this boot more susceptible to snow getting into the top, either when hiking through the deep stuff, or when battling out a snowstorm.
+We found that our feet were nicely protected from all the nasty stuff when sloshing through these sloppy surfaces.
+It protects in snowbanks up to 11 inches tall but doesn't have a faux fur collar keep snow out, making it more susceptible to snow getting into the top when battling a snowstorm.
 It's also not completely waterproof.

 All the materials of this boot are protective from the elements themselves.
 The rubberized foot is lightweight but offers full water, slush, and snow protection.
-The upper is made from waterproof leather and polyester flannel material, that when exposed to wet snow, beads up it up and wicks it away.
-We originally thought this upper would be absorbent, but it proves to offer great wicking power.
-While Kamik advertises sealed seams, they failed during our water tests.
+The upper is made from a waterproof leather and polyester flannel material that wicks away moisture when exposed to wet snow.
+We originally thought this upper would be absorbent, but it proved to offer great wicking power.
+However, while Kamik advertises sealed seams, they failed during our water tests.

 When we started out the test, we inched our way out into a river to gauge if the boot was actually waterproof.
-While we inched deeper and deeper, we were relieved that the boot indeed keeps our feet quite dry.
-That is until we started our "march".
+While we inched deeper and deeper, we were relieved that the boot indeed kept our feet quite dry.
+That is, until we started our "march."
 Marching in the water replicates walking, which squishes water around at the seams.
 Once we did this for about 30 seconds, water started pouring in through the seams (on both boots) right where the leather meets the upper.
 This seam should be sealed but didn't prove to be completely waterproof.
-That said, all the other seams, completely immersed in water, and the ones you'll expose your boots to while walking around town or stomping around in puddles, did just fine.
+That said, all the other seams, and the ones you'll expose your boots to while walking around town or stomping around in puddles, did just fine.

 From these results, we can say these boots will keep your feet dry in puddles up to 5.5 inches in depth.
-It'll also protect well in most snowy conditions, but know that the lack of faux fur doesn't prevent from snow spilling into the top of the boot.
-Overall, weather protection is about average when considering the best of the best and the worst of the worst.
-It sits right in the middle, offering decent weather protection for most women throughout the winter.
+It'll also protect well in most snowy conditions, but know that the lack of faux fur doesn't prevent snow from spilling from into the top.
+Overall, weather protection is about average.

 Comfort & Fit

 This mid-height boot is quite lightweight and comfortable for all-day wear.
 The sizing is a little finicky and runs about a ½ size too small.
-The heel is also a bother for some, with some ladies saying that they don't like how it pushes their foot forward, however, the majority of our testers didn't qualify this as an issue.
-Your heel will be elevated in this boot, but the feel is squishy and stable, which most of us didn't mind.
+The heel is also a bother for some, with some testers saying that they don't like how it pushes their foot forward.
+However, the majority of our testers didn't qualify this as an issue.
+Your heel will be elevated in this boot, but the feel is squishy and stable, and most of us didn't mind.

-We commonly wore this shoe when heading to work, shoveling snow, and on hiking trails.
+We commonly wore this shoe when heading to work, shoveling snow, and while hiking trails.
 It's quite versatile in its uses as a result of its overall comfort.
 Since it has a lighter construction, it doesn't feel bulky.
-The upper of the boot is not as fitted as other options, which some of our testers like.
+The boot's upper is not as fitted as other options, which some of our testers enjoyed.
 In addition, the flannel material up top is soft and cozy to the touch, articulating well with stockings and socks.

-The fit of the boot is okay, but not universally loved by all.
+The fit of this boot is okay but not universally loved by all.
 The outsole is quite thin at the forefoot, which allows you to feel the ground underfoot, offering better sensitivity than a lot of the boots tested.
-The upper isn't super fitted, so it's not ultra stabilizing in its fit and the feel is something that doesn't feel 100% natural.
-As mentioned before, the heel is quite "smooshy" and it does push the foot forward.
-Most of our testers weren't sensitive to this, but noticed it, while other ladies that prefer a more neutral fit didn't love this boot.
+The upper isn't super fitted, so it's not ultra stabilizing or natural-feeling in its fit.
+As mentioned before, the heel is quite "smooshy," and it does push the foot forward.
+Most of our testers weren't sensitive to this but noticed it, while others that prefer a more neutral fit didn't love the feel.

-It also has a removable footbed, making it versatile to switch out the one that comes with, for your favorite orthotic insert (if that's a concern).
+The Sienna 2 has a removable footbed, making it versatile to switch out the one that comes with it for something else.
 The fit is a little small, especially if you like thicker socks.
 We'd recommend sizing up a ½ size to accommodate bulkier socks or if you prefer a little extra space in the toe box.

 Ease of Use

-These boots are relatively easy to use but do require you to tie and untie them with both hands.
+These boots are relatively easy to use but do require you to tie and untie them with both hands every time.

-These are not for the ladies who want a boot they can always slip in and out of.
-However, if you tie them loose enough, you can sometimes get away with that.
-There are looser eyelets that sometimes unlace on their own.
+These are not for those who prefer a slip-on boot, but if you tie them loose enough, you can sometimes get away with that.
+There are, however, looser eyelets that sometimes unlace on their own.
 Aside from that, we appreciate the pull tab on the back of the boot that makes putting them on easy.
 You can also kick them off pretty easily after simply untying them.

 Tackle snowy trails, slush, and other winter muck in these boots.
-While they don't sport the most technical outsole out there for the steepest trails, they do well on most winter surfaces.
-Like most winter boots, they do struggle on super icy surfaces and should be paired with microspikes for super slippery weather.
+While they don't sport the most technical outsole for steep trails, they do well on most winter surfaces.
+Like most winter boots, they do struggle on super icy surfaces and should be paired with microspikes for slippery conditions.

-The rubber composite on these boots are quite soft and easily mold to surfaces.
-The outsole tread pattern isn't very deep or aggressive, making it suitable for snowy surfaces and hardpacked surfaces.
+The rubber composite on these boots is quite soft and easily molds to surfaces.
+The outsole tread pattern isn't very deep or aggressive, making it suitable for both snowy and hardpacked surfaces.
 However, when testing on steeper snow-laden trails, we found ourselves slipping out, especially when that trail was latticed with crystallized water.
-As a result, it's traction isn't the most top-notch, but it suffices for most surfaces you'd encounter around your town or home in winter.
+As a result, the traction on the Sienna 2 isn't top-notch, but it suffices for most surfaces you'd encounter around your town or home in winter.